dada-lang/dada/book/docs/dyn_tutorial/field_permissions.md

 print(w_a).await
 ```

-This might seem surprising, but think about it: if you have `our` permission, then there can be other variables that have `our` permision as well, and you can't *both* have `my` permission to the fields.
+This might seem surprising, but think about it: if you have `our` permission, then there can be other variables that have `our` permission as well, and you can't *both* have `my` permission to the fields.
 Otherwise, in an example like this, both `w_a1` and `w_a2` would have `my` permission to the same `Widget`, and that can't be:

 ```
 class Widget()